Romu-Qua/asymmetric_slepian_wolf/README.md

    format.
 Use the instructions on the `convert_alist_to_csc.ipynb` notebook to convert it into the required files.

-1. Adjust the parameters in the "sw_test.cpp" file.
+1. Run with the preset example of a code of blocksize 1908 or Adjust the parameters in the "sw_test.cpp" file.

    - n_rows (number of rows of the parity check matrix)
    - n_cols (number of columns of the parity check matrix)